 Harvest: San Francisco, California

 My opinion about the politics behind the opening of Harvest aside, one has to admit the place looks pretty damn nice.
-Not only does it have music piqued in a’la old school record shops, they also serve complimentary treats and Pellegrino water.
+Not only does it have music piqued in a’la old school record shops, but they also serve complimentary treats and Pellegrino water.
 Obviously, Harvest is one of the most decadent entries on the list (damn, there goes my opinion again), with grams running into the hundreds for certain strains.